xyproto/SlackMood/README.md

 # Happy Team

-Measure the mood of your team, juding by emoji usage on Slack!
+Measure the mood of your team, judging by emoji usage on Slack.

 This is a fork of [SlackMood](https://github.com/YoSmudge/SlackMood) (MIT licensed, no development since 2016).